 In the right pane, right-click and create a new 32-bit DWORD parameter and name it JPEGImportQuality.

-The value lies between 60 and 100.
+The value ranges from 60 to 100.
 The default value is 85 which means that the compression is 85%.
 A value of 100 indicates a very high-quality wallpaper with no compression.
 Set the value to 100.
 Click OK and exit.

 Restart your computer.

-Now, set the image you would like to keep as wallpaper.
+Now set the image you want to keep as your wallpaper.
 It will be displayed without compression.
 It works in Windows 11/10 only.

-To fix a blurry wallpaper in Windows 11, adjust your display settings.
+To fix a blurry or pixelated wallpaper on Windows 11, adjust your display settings.
 Right-click the desktop, select “Display Settings,” then navigate to “Scale & Layout” and choose “Display Resolution.”
 Ensure it’s set to the recommended native resolution.
 Additionally, double-check that the wallpaper image matches or exceeds your screen’s resolution.

 Why are my wallpapers low quality in Windows 11?

-Low-quality wallpapers in Windows 11 can result from improper scaling settings or display resolutions not matching the wallpaper’s native resolution.
-Please make sure that your display scaling is set to 100% and the wallpaper resolution matches your screen’s resolution for optimal clarity.
-Also, using high-resolution images is recommended.
+Low-quality wallpapers in Windows 11 can result from incorrect scaling settings or display resolutions that don’t match the wallpaper’s native resolution.
+Make sure your display scaling is set to 100% and the wallpaper resolution matches your screen’s resolution for optimal clarity.
+Also, we recommend using high-resolution images.